PrintersForAnts/Salad_Fork/docs/README.md

 * Frame assembly from previous step
 * 1 bottom Y extrusion (H) from previous step
 * 1 Z extrusion with rail (I) from previous step
+* 4 M3 nuts
+*
 **Steps:**
+1. Preload 4 M3 nuts into the left side of extrusion I (facing the left side of the printer after assembled)
-1. Attach extrusion I to extrusion E in the frame, and tighten the screw in the E extrusion
+2. Attach extrusion I to extrusion E in the frame, and tighten the screw in the E extrusion
-1. Attach extrusion H to extrusion I, and tighten the screw in the H extrusion
+3. Attach extrusion H to extrusion I, and tighten the screw in the H extrusion

 ![](images/front_right_assembly.png)